NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

    NOTE: Please install the artifact with the newest CUDA 11.x version (for UCX 1.11.0 please pick CUDA 11.2) as CUDA 11 introduced [CUDA Enhanced Compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#enhanced-compat-minor-releases).
-   Starting UCX 1.12, UCX will stop publishing individual artifacts for each minor version of CUDA.
+   Starting with UCX 1.12, UCX will stop publishing individual artifacts for each minor version of CUDA.

    Please refer to our [FAQ](../FAQ.md#what-hardware-is-supported) for caveats with CUDA Enhanced Compatibility.